RightBank/Semantics-preserved-POI-embedding/README.md

 1) poi_representation.py: this python script learns the POI (category) embeddings using the proposed approach.
 This script is linked to two other scripts:

-a) poi_network.py that constructs POI DT networks from the data and performs spatially-explicit random walks on the network.
+  - poi_network.py that constructs POI DT networks from the data and performs spatially-explicit random walks on the network.

-b) Variables.py that stores the hyperparameters used in the learning process; detailed annotations can be found in the script.
+  - Variables.py that stores the hyperparameters used in the learning process; detailed annotations can be found in the script.

-2) functional_distribution_learning.py: this script learns the functional distributions of the regions with the POI embeddings.
+  - functional_distribution_learning.py: this script learns the functional distributions of the regions with the POI embeddings.
 Note that mocked ground truth data is used in this script.

-Both of the poi_representation.py: and functional_distribution_learning.py scripts can be directly run to reproduce the processes of the study once a proper environment is set up.

 The environment required for this project includes: